LIUQyou/LIUQyou.github.io/will-clients-s-subscript-a-term-deposit.md

 5. What is the most important factor affecting a client subscription to a term deposit?
 Which clients are more likely to subscribe to a term deposit?

-The data story is organized as follows: Firstly, we will make a short description of our datasets, and introduce the methods used in preprocessing the data...
+The data story is organized as follows: Firstly, we will make a short description of our datasets, and introduce the methods used in preprocessing the data...????????

-## Datasets
+## 2. Datasets

 We collect the Bank Marketing Data Set from the UCI Machine Learning Repository.
 The datasets is based on direct marketing campaign of a bank.
 Basically, the employees from the bank would make phone calls to the clients and convince them to make a term deposit with their bank.
-After the phone calls, the decision of the client will be noted - whether they accept the subscribtion or not, together with the information of the clients.
-In out datasets, there are 41188 samples in total, and each with 20 features.
+After the phone calls, the decision of the client will be noted - whether they accept the subscribtion or not, together with the information of the client.
+In out datasets, there are 41188 samples in total, and each with 20 attributes and a final decision: whether they subscribed the term deposit ("yes") or not ("no").
+The attributes can be divided into the following categories:

-such as a client’s age, sex, and job.
-The observations are ordered by date (from May 2008 to November 2010).
-The dependent variable is ‘y’ indicating whether a client subscribes to the bank term deposit.
+ - Client's personal information: Age, job, marital status, education, loan status and so on;
+ - Campaign activities: When and how to contact, the duration of the phone call;
+ - Social and economic environment data: Employment variation rate, consumer price index, consumer confidence index, euribor 3 month rate, number of employees;
+ - Other attributes: ????????

-The dataset is highly imbalanced because few people subscribe to the bank term deposit.
-The ratio of subscribed (‘Yes’) bank term deposit and not ('no') subscribed in the data is roughly 1:8.
-Besides, there are missing or unknown values such as ‘education’, ‘housing’ and ‘loan’ in the dataset because some people would not like to tell their private information to the banking representative.
-We will discard the rows containing missing values.
+The dataset is highly imbalanced since only a few people would make the bank term deposit.
+The ratio of accepting the subscription (‘yes’) and rejecting the proposal ('no') is roughly 1:8 in the datasets.
+In addition, there are missing or unknown values in the datasets because some people would not like to tell their private information to the bank.

 ## Data Wash
 - As we can see in the dataset, there are 20 columns of information recorded.
 It contains information from different customers,